 05 of 07

-Set your timer for 15 minutes, the next day and tackle another small space.
-Pretty soon, if you... do a little bit every day your room will eventually be amazingly clean and organized.
+Set your timer for 15 minutes and clean as much as you can in that amount of time.
+The next day, tackle another small space.
+If you do a little bit every day, your craft room will eventually be clean and organized.

 06 of 07

 Don’t be a hoarder.
-If you have held on to something for the last 15, or five or even two years and have never used the item, it is time to get rid of it.
-Throw it away, give it away or sell it.
-Do whatever is most appropriate.
+If you have held on to something for more than two years and have never used it, it is time to get rid of it.
+Throw it away, give it away, or sell it.
+Craft room organization is a lot easier if you pare down to the essentials.

 07 of 07

-Make a to-do list with three items every day.
-No more, no less.
+If your craft room is so disorganized that cleaning it feels impossible, make a to-do list with three items a day until the room is completely clean.
 Play a little game with yourself and make these tasks non-negotiable.
-These jobs are to be done no matter what.
 You will be surprised at how much you can get done using this approach.